 De-stress and halt aging with mind/body meditation or yoga.
 You won’t miss the calming benefit of alcohol once you learn how to de-stress naturally, using the relaxation response, meditation and deep breathing, yoga, or biofeedback.
 You won’t head straight for the refrigerator to stuff your face (and emotions).
 You will look and feel younger, healthier, and happier when you learn to de-stress.
 Confronted with life’s stress, your body produces adrenaline.
 The release of adrenaline is like sending a thousand messages to various key parts of the body at once, resulting in a racing heart, increased blood pressure, out-of-balance hormones, and a system on red alert.
 The problem with high levels of stress is that this can weaken the body, reducing the number of T-cells—the killer cells in our immune system that help to ward off diseases.
 This effect happens immediately and can last for days.
 Ongoing stress can also result in unresolved muscle tension, increased blood pressure, rapid heartbeat, and general arousal—as we cannot get out of “passing gear” (as opposed to normal or low gear).

 Eventually the tension, arousal, and tightness seem normal, and we find ourselves more vulnerable to illness and poor self-care habits.
-Chronic tension can lead to weight gain, skin problems, knotted muscles, lower mobility, degenerative joint and spine problems, and sheer exhaustion.
+Chronic tension can lead to weight gain, skin problems, knotted muscles, lower mobility, degenerative joint and viagra online order spine problems, and sheer exhaustion.

 Meditation and deep breathing induce the relaxation response, which can slow down your heart rate, reduce blood pressure, calm the feelings of anxiety that you experience during chronic stress, bring your hormones into balance, and much more.
 Although it’s an involuntary action, breathing measures and alters your psychological state, making a stressful moment accelerate or diminish in intensity.
 Meditation and deep breathing affect appetite, aging, emotions, hormones, sleep, and overall health every 24 hours.
 In the 24 Hour Turnaround, TLC 8, you learn how to change a highly charged moment into a period of calm (I call it “relaxation on demand”), as you call upon these mind/body exercises at will and protect your body from the ravages of increased stress hormones today and every other day.
 Sign up (on right) to receive updates on Stress Reduction research.